 • It is important to use heavy duty good quality insulators.
 A few cents extra spent on insulators can give a long service life and no voltage leakage.

 9) Ensure Paddock Entrances are wide enough

 • Remember those slurry tanks and lime spreaders when choosing the width of the gap.

 • Use galvanised underground cable to carry power when gap is opened.

 10) Make the most out of early grass as cows calve

 Getting cattle out grazing spring grass early in the season has a number of benefits.
 Making the most of weight gain from grazed grass is essential for maintaining a viable calf to beef system so now is the time to do it.
 The main benefits of getting cattle out early are:

 • Improved health and welfare

-FRS Fencing have serviced the contract fencing needs of farmers for 35 years and provide top quality direct DIY fencing materials and supplies coupled with expert fencing advice.
-This combination has proven to be a winning service combination for farmers in Tipperary and Nationwide.
+FRS Fencing have serviced the contract fencing needs of farmers since 1980 and provide top quality direct DIY fencing materials and supplies coupled with expert fencing advice.
+This has proven to be a winning service combination for farmers Nationwide.